Server-side tracking: combining compliance and performance

 Server-side tracking only tracks online conversions

-While server-side tracking appears to be an adequate solution for collecting and transferring online conversion data, it's possible to go further - particularly for ads and analytics for non-DNVB companies.
+While server-side tracking appears to be an adequate solution for collecting and transferring online conversion data, it's possible to go further - particularly for ads and analytics in an omnichannel context.

 In many cases, you don't just track interactions on your website.
 Event tracking is often spread across multiple point-to-point solutions used to fuel your activity:

-All these events are necessary to accurately reconstruct your customers' journey.
-Considering these events is crucial as they offer a 360° view of your customers, enhancing your ability to assess the real impact of your advertising campaigns on actual sales (analytics) and optimizing advertising platform algorithms (ads).
+All of these events are necessary to accurately reconstruct your customers' journeys.
+Taking them into account is essential for providing a 360° view of your customers.
+It helps assess the real impact of your advertising campaigns on actual sales (analytics) and enables you to optimise the algorithms of advertising platforms (ads).

-The reality is that your customers can be influenced by your online ads but complete their purchase offline, and vice versa.
-Ignoring these offline conversions could lead to a misjudgment of your campaign's effectiveness, impacting your budget management and marketing strategy.
+The reality is that your customers may be influenced by your online ads but complete their purchase in-store — and vice versa.
+Ignoring these offline conversions could lead to a misjudgement of your campaigns’ effectiveness, ultimately affecting both your budget management and overall marketing strategy.

 How to send offline data?

-đź’ˇ If you need help setting up your data infrastructure, feel free to let us know!
+💡 If you need help setting up your data infrastructure, feel free to contact us!
+We'll be delighted to have a coffee break with you ☕️

 One-click activation